 Winning Dental Insurance Appeals

-As dental professionals, we have a duty to fight for our doctors and their patients to collect what doctors have earned and what patients are rightfully owed.
+As dental professionals, we have a duty to fight for our doctors and their patients to collect as much reimbursement as possible from insurance companies.
 It’s a chess match, but two can play this game and you can win dental insurance appeals.

 It’s a fact, insurance companies work to deny procedures and release the lowest amount of reimbursement possible, period.
 Among the many downgrades, alternate benefits, and exclusions to your patients’ policies, sometimes procedures are just downright denied that shouldn’t be.
 You should have read the fine print, am I right?

 Here are a few tips to ensure You Win your dental appeals battle.

 1. Give the insurance ALL the information you have for a specific claim